July 2016 Kabul bombing: Background

-The Hazaras are the third largest ethnic group of Afghanistan, mostly Shia, forming between 19-25% of the Afghan population, which is mostly Sunni.
+The Hazaras are the third largest ethnic group of Afghanistan, mostly Shia, forming between 19 and 25% of the Afghan population, which is mostly Sunni.
 Hazaras have been subject to discrimination and genocides since the establishment of the current Afghan state by Emir Abdur Rahman Khan in 1919.
 The Hazara community has long been persecuted by the Taliban, who came to power in 1996, overall resulting in thousands killed.

 The TUTAP (Turkmenistan-Uzbekistan-Tajikistan-Afghanistan-Pakistan) is a multimillion-dollar power project backed by the Asian Development Bank and World Bank to make electricity accessible to more people in Afghanistan.
 The project's initial assessment recommended the TUTAP route through the Bamyan Province, a Hazara populated province in the Central Highlands, but in 2016 the government of Afghanistan re-routed it via Salang Pass.

 The Hazara of Afghanistan protested against the decision to re-route the TUTAP project.
 The community believed that the decision to re-route was politically motivated and its objective was to bypass some of the most underdeveloped areas which were predominantly occupied by Hazara communities.
 The civil activists of Kabul created a coordination group, the Enlightenment Movement (جنبش روشنایی), in early May and called for the government to reverse its decision.
 The government refused, and marches were held in Kabul and elsewhere around Afghanistan on 16 May 2016.
 Subsequent negotiations between the protesters and government officials were inconclusive.
 Therefore, a second peaceful demonstration was organised on 23 July 2016.

 Thousands of people attended the demonstration on 23 July 2016.
 It started west of Kabul at around 07:00 and ended at Deh Mazang Square, where the government had placed containers and trucks to stop demonstrators from marching towards the presidential palace.
 Protesters were planning to make camp here at the end of the protest.

 Before the march, the government had warned organizers of the possibility of an attack.
 The government had also blocked the route of the protestors with shipping containers.

-The Islamic State of Iraq and the Levant (ISIL) is a Syria-based terror group who have committed various attacks against civilians on the Eurasian continent.
-ISIL's Afghanistan branch is small, based in the country's east near the Pakistani border.
+The Islamic State (IS) is a Syria-based terror group who have committed various attacks against civilians on the Eurasian continent.
+IS's Afghanistan branch is small, based in the country's east near the Pakistani border.
 In March 2016, Afghan president Ashraf Ghani claimed that the group was 'wiped out of Afghanistan', after the group failed to expand and pose a serious threat to the government.